 - Its code is simple to read and understand

-- It provides a fantastic way to code IOS and OS X apps
+- It gives a fantastic way to code IOS and OS X apps

 - It makes use of safer programming patterns